MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

    –	In general, operators will read the text, look at images or videos, follow the dotted line, and observe 3D holograms.
    Keep this order of operations in mind when writing a step.

-•	It's critical to keep your audience in mind when writing a step.
+- It's critical to keep your audience in mind when writing a step.
+Will your audience:

-   –	Will your audience know the names of specific tools are and what they can do?
+   –	Know the names of specific tools and what they can do?

-      •	If yes, you can use less detail and don't need to explain what tools or parts are.
+      - If yes, you can use less detail since you don't need to explain what tools or parts are.

-      •	If no, you should add extra descriptions and clarifying visuals to support operators.
+      - If no, you should add extra descriptions and clarifying visuals to support operators.

-      •	For a general audience, describe unique things (Custom parts or tools) and don't describe generic things (generic tools).
+      - For a general audience, describe unique things (custom parts or tools) and don't describe generic things (generic tools).

-   –	Will your audience understand basic safety requirements?
+   –	Understand basic safety requirements?

-   –	Will you audience understand different environmental cues and conditions?
+   –	Understand different environmental cues and conditions?

-•	Don’t be afraid to add lots of steps
+- Don’t be afraid to add lots of steps.

-   –	Remember to keep steps short for the best effect.
+   –	Remember to keep steps short for best effect.

    –	If you have multiple sentences in a single step, our research shows that operators will often read the first sentence, try to complete the action, and miss the rest of the content on the step.

-   –	***EXAMPLE IMAGE HERE***
+     ***EXAMPLE IMAGE HERE***

-   –	In this example, many operators might miss the second sentence and continue onto the next step.
+     In this example, many operators might miss the second sentence and continue onto the next step.

-•	Keep text simple and colloquial
+- Keep text simple and colloquial.

-   –	Don’t be verbose
+   –	Don’t be verbose.

    –	Write your guide in colloquial human language for best results.
 Don’t use technical jargon that people don’t know or understand.